zhaozg/mod_luaex/readme.md

 #### r:cookie()	  -- it will return an apr_table with cookie key and value
 #### r:cookie(boolean)
-	if arg is false, it will return an cookies key and value as apr_table object if arg is true, it will return an table,name and cookie object keypaire
+	if the arg is false, it will return a cookies key and value as apr_table object if the arg is true, it will return a table, name and cookie object key pair
 #### r:cookie('key','value'[, {}]   --will make a new cookie
-      option table support below params
+      option table supports the params below
-      path;        /**< Restricts url path */
+      path;        /**< Restricts URL path */
       domain;      /**< Restricts server domain */
       port;        /**< Restricts server port */
       comment;     /**< RFC cookies may send a comment */